-USB flash drives have been at the heart of data transfers, storage, and backups for years.
-The more you think about it, the more illogical it seems that a device the size of a finger can contain your entire life’s worth of pictures or videos.
+For years, USB flash drives have been at the core of data transfer, storage, and backup.
+The more you think about it, it's kind of illogical that a device the size of a finger can store all the photos and videos from your whole life.

 Just two or three decades ago, that was unimaginable.
 Today, USB flash drives can handle up to a terabyte of data, letting users carry decades worth of memories and entire digital worlds in their pockets.